Every Woman I Have Ever Loved: Submission #9

 When we got off the bus, she had me watch him while she went inside the office for her paycheck and free employee tickets.
 We waited in the parking lot, me and this tiny human in Spiderman rain boots and a Minions baseball cap.
 For a while he stared at the office door, having that moment that all toddlers do when they realize the person they love most could never come back.

-When he saw the pile of discarded tire-sleds walled up next to the office, though, he picked a small rock up from the ground, started trying to make baskets.
+When he saw the pile of discarded tire-sleds walled up next to the office, he picked a small rock up from the ground and started trying to make baskets.

 “Race you,” he said, handing me a rock to throw.

 “Race you?
 You mean whoever hits the most tires wins?”

 When she came out, she found Levi and I engaged in all-out war, with the deflated, water-logged tire-sled castle, using bigger rocks and fake-snow from the flower beds, yelping and cheering at our victories.

 I had always imagined that I would hate kids.
 I couldn’t fathom, and though I never wanted to feel, how hard it must be to have someone’s life literally depending on you.
 I’d played at taking care of plants when I was in college, and for pets, I liked the self-cleaning, self-sufficient house cat.
 But having a child is having no privacy besides your own thoughts; your body and vocation are the child’s, especially when it’s just you and them like it was with me and my mother, and Neda and hers.